 People, Cities & Nature

-Planting of native species to restore forest in urban centres is an important conservation activity that has been gaining momentum in New Zealand for over 40 years.
+Native plantings to restore urban forest is an important conservation activity that has been gaining momentum in New Zealand for over 40 years.
 Early projects were few in number, largely isolated from each other, and weren’t based on scientific knowledge.
 In contrast, today's urban forest restoration projects are numerous, increasingly linked by conservation networks and knowledgeable communities, and are often on the cutting-edge of our ecological understanding.

-Our Plantings research is addressing the demand for new information on best practice in urban ecological restoration to support these projects.
-We are studying plantings throughout nine New Zealand cities to better understand the requirements for efficiency and success of restoration efforts of city councils and community groups.
+Our Plantings research is addressing the demand for new information on best practice urban ecological restoration.
+We have studied plantings throughout nine New Zealand cities and are now developing a better understanding of the requirements for restoration efficiency and success.

-We want to discover the most efficient pathyway to restore an urban forest, from first plant in the ground, to a mature ecosystem that self-regenerates.
-There are two main ways we are doing this.
-First, we are using a nation-wide chronosequence approach, whereby space is substituted for time, for surveying to determine how regeneration dynamics of restoration plantings vary with microclimate and vegetation composition among cities.
-Second, we are planting and monitoring enrichment species such as rimu and tawa to test how to facilitate urban forest succession.
+We are working on the most efficient pathway to restore an urban forest, from first plant in the ground, to a mature ecosystem that self-regenerates.
+There are two main ways we have gathered our data.
+First, have used a nation-wide chronosequence approach, whereby space is substituted for time, for surveying to determine how regeneration dynamics of restoration plantings vary with microclimate and vegetation composition among cities.
+Second, we have planted and are monitoring enrichment species such as rimu and tawa to test how to facilitate urban forest succession.
 Findings from this work will help to improve wildlife habitat and ecosystem service provision through successful restoration of long-lived, self-regenerating urban forests.

 Understanding how light, microclimate, and understorey conditions change over the first 40 years of development will provide councils with critical information for long-term planning to maximise efficiency of resource allocation.
 City councils will be provided with improved restoration planting guidelines to maximise both immediate and long-term success of projects.